synergy-design-system/synergy-design-system/packages/react/LIMITATIONS.md

-# Known Issues and limitations - Angular
+# Known Issues and limitations - React

 > ⚠️ This file includes all known issues and limitations when using the react wrappers.
 > There may be other interesting bits of information in the [components limitation documentation](https://synergy-design-system.github.io/?path=/docs/limitations-components--docs).